 Enrichment and Trips

-In the Sixth Form, our Oxbridge Programme specifically supports those students making an application for both Oxford and Cambridge as well as highly competitive courses across the UK such as Medicine.
-The Programme is overseen by our Head of Academic Culture, Lily Noall.
-Candidates are supported in a bespoke way across all aspects of their application, in Lower Sixth they join subject specific supervisors for tailored mentoring sessions and workshops.
+Our Oxbridge Programme specifically supports those students making an application for Oxford and Cambridge as well as highly competitive courses across the UK such as Medicine.
+The programme is overseen by our Head of Academic Culture, Beatrice Priest.
+Candidates are supported in a bespoke way across all aspects of their application.
+In Lower Sixth they join subject specific supervisors for tailored mentoring sessions and workshops.
 As students progress to Upper Sixth, these sessions focus on refining competitive personal statements and ensuring they are well versed in their subject.
 The Upper Sixth will also receive admissions assessment practice and mock interviews, we aim to strike a balance between students feeling supported but not over-prepared.
 We engage with the local community by working with local schools to offer students in the summer of Lower Sixth the opportunity to meet with students who share their passion and drive, facilitating through Oxbridge Preparation Day the chance to practice problem-solving, communication and analysis skills which are vital at interview.